amnahsiddiqa/ImMSigDb/README.md

 **Under Development**

 **ImMSigDbR:** An R package for feature set enrichment analysis is under active development, with an estimated release date of September 2024.
-The goal is to offer a single resource for easy and valuable visualizations and analyses using these (and/or others) features sets with minimal effort.
+The goal is to offer a single resource for easy and insightful visualizations and analyses using these (and/or others) features sets with minimal effort.

 **Age related PBMC Immune Signatures** [Under dev](https://github.com/amnahsiddiqa/ImMSigDb/wiki/Age-related-PBMC-Immune-Signatures)